River ecosystem: Food chain

 Example of a river food web.
-Bacteria can be seen in the red box at the bottom.
-Bacteria (and other decomposers, like worms) decompose and recycle nutrients back to the habitat, which is shown by the light blue arrows.
-Without bacteria, the rest of the food web would starve, because there would not be enough nutrients for the animals higher up in the food web.
+Fungi (aquatic hyphomycetes) and Bacteria can be seen in the red box at the bottom.
+Fungi and bacteria (and other decomposers, like worms) decompose and recycle nutrients back to the habitat, which is shown by the light blue arrows.
+Without fungi and bacteria, the rest of the food web would starve, because there would not be enough nutrients for the animals higher up in the food web.
 The dark orange arrows show how some animals consume others in the food web.
-For example, lobsters may be eaten by humans.
-The dark blue arrows represent one complete food chain, beginning with the consumption of algae by the water flea, Daphnia, which is consumed by a small fish, which is consumed by a larger fish, which is at the end consumed by the great blue heron.
+For example, crayfish may be eaten by humans.
+The dark blue arrows represent one complete food chain, beginning with the consumption of algae by the water flea, Daphnia, which is consumed by a gizzard shad, which is consumed by a largemouth bass, which is at the end consumed by the great blue heron.

 A food chain is a linear system of links that is part of a food web, and represents the order in which organisms are consumed from one trophic level to the next.
 Each link in a food chain is associated with a trophic level in the ecosystem.
 The numbered steps it takes for the initial source of energy starting from the bottom to reach the top of the food web is called the food chain length.
 While food chain lengths can fluctuate, aquatic ecosystems start with primary producers that are consumed by primary consumers which are consumed by secondary consumers, and those in turn can be consumed by tertiary consumers so on and so forth until the top of the food chain has been reached.
 When the top has been reached, or even before then, there are decomposers that utilize dead organic material, and are releasing nutrients into the environment, or are then again eaten by other organisms.